lwerth/2019-October-Resources/git/master_lesson.md

 Very nice, we did some very important work and committed the changes to our local repository. :wink:

-But wait a minute!
-Our remote repository needs to be made aware of those changes!
-We can handle that with `git push`:
+Now let's push those changes up to our remote repo on GitHub using `git push`:

 ```bash
 git push